amirbar/rnn.wgan/README.md

 ## Generating text

 The `generate.py` script will generate `BATCH_SIZE` samples using a saved model.
-It should be run in the following way, using the parameters used to train it (if they are different than the default values):
+It should be run using the parameters used to train the model (if they are different than the default values).
+For example:

 ```
 python generate.py --CKPT_PATH=/path/to/checkpoint --DISC_GRU_LAYERS=2 --GEN_GRU_LAYERS=2